0xJuancito/multichain-auditor/README.md

 # Multichain Auditor

-Observations and tips for auditing protocols on different chains 🧐
+Observations and tips for auditing protocols on multiple chains 🧐

 #### ✍️ Open to Contributions